 Safe Harbor Disclosure

-demand for and adoption of Tata's hybrid electric commercial vehicles, delays in the development and delivery of A123's battery pack products, adverse economic conditions in general and adverse economic conditions specifically affecting the markets in which A123 and Tata operate and other risks detailed in A123 Systems' 10-Q for the quarter ended September 30, 2011 and other publicly available filings with the Securities and Exchange Commission.
+U.S. and Chinese government approvals, delays in the development of A123's products, delays in the scale-up, revalidation and increased efficiency of A123's manufacturing capacity, delays in A123's production ramp, adverse economic conditions in general and adverse economic conditions specifically affecting the markets in which A123 and Wanxiang operate, and other risks detailed in A123 Systems' quarterly report on Form 10-Q for the quarter ended March 31, 2012 and other publicly available filings with the Securities and Exchange Commission.
 All forward-looking statements reflect A123's expectations only as of the date of this release and should not be relied upon as reflecting A123's views, expectations or beliefs at any date subsequent to the date of this release.